-You will receive your exam results expressed as a scaled score and a grade along with a candidate exam report.
+Your exam results are presented as a scaled score along with a grade and a candidate exam report.

 Your scaled score